ARTIST LED WORKSHOPS

-Robots and music - with moritz simon Geist
+Robots & music - with moritz simon Geist

 Join sound artist Moritz Simon Geist for an exploration of robotic electronic music.